code-423n4/2024-01-renft/README.md

 One of the hallmarks of the protocol is that users should be able to safely rent out their assets to rental wallets.
 These rental wallets should not be allowed to move these assets freely.
-Potential attack surfaces include usage of delegate call, use of a prohobited function selector, use of a prohibited gnosis safe module, or inability for the protocol to retrieve the asset from the rental wallet once the rental has expired.
+Potential attack surfaces include usage of delegate call, use of a prohibited function selector, use of a prohibited gnosis safe module, or inability for the protocol to retrieve the asset from the rental wallet once the rental has expired.